NaNoWriMo 2019: TPL partnership

 Those interested in participating are welcome to join us on Saturday, November 2 at 10 for our Kick-Off Party.

 Celebrate your progress with our Midway Party on Thursday, November 14, from 1 – 3:30 pm

 Finally, we want to celebrate your achievement with our Afternoon of Authoring Alarmingly, a final sprint to get those 50,000 words on Saturday, November 30 from 3 – 5 pm.

 An interview with 3 NaNoWriMo Participants

 Three of our staff members are participating in NaNo this year and took some time to answer some questions about their process & the writing experience.
-Thanks to Sam Bardarik (SB), Kate Boyle (KB), and Zoey Mills (ZM).
+Thanks to Sam Bardarik (SB), Zoey Mills (ZM), and Kate Shaw (KS).

 Tell us about the story you’re writing for 2019 NaNoWriMo:

 SB: I’m going to write about characters in a sci-fi setting I’ve been thinking about for a few years now.
 Over that time they’ve grown up and been through a lot in my head.
 I’m a resolute pantser*, so my strategy is to write the big scenes I know I want to happen and hope a cohesive plot shows up.
 (It usually does!)